NCI’s Commitment to Advancing Cancer Training

 NCI’s dedication to nurturing the next generation of cancer researchers is evident through its substantial investment in training programs and career development awards.
 In this blog, Dr. Bogler discusses recent trends in funding for cancer training, highlights enhancements to the Pathway to Independence Award and introduces a new career development award for clinical scientists.

 Training the next generation of cancer researchers is critical to NCI’s mission.
-This vital work is spearheaded by the Center for Cancer Training (CCT), in collaboration with other NCI groups such as the Center for Cancer Health Equity.
+This vital work is spearheaded by the Center for Cancer Training (CCT), in collaboration with other NCI groups such as the Center to Reduce Cancer Health Disparities.
 CCT offers funding for training and education and engages in outreach to undergraduates, graduate students, postdoctoral scholars, and other mentored investigators across all areas of cancer research.
 NCI provides opportunities and resources to support the cancer research workforce across a wide range of disciplines at institutions nationwide, as well as within NCI’s Intramural Research Program.

 Five-year trends in NCI funding for cancer training